PowerShell/PowerShell-RFC/Archive/Experimental/RFC0059-Cleanup-Script-Block.md

 4. when the pipeline is being stopped by <kbd>Ctrl+c</kbd> or `StopProcessing()`.

 > **Warning:** adding the `clean` block is a breaking change,
-> as it prevents users from directly calling a command named `clean`
+> as it prevents users from directly calling a command named `clean` as the first statement in a script block,
-> (since this will now be parsed as a keyword instead of a command name).
+> because `clean` will now be parsed as a keyword instead of a command name in that case.
+> However, it's likely a non-issue in most practical cases,
-> However, such commands may still be invoked with the call operator (`& clean`).
+> and when it is, the command can still be invoked with the call operator (`& clean`).
 > It also prevents users from defining their own `clean` dynamic keyword,
 > though the use of dynamic keywords is uncommon, so this is unlikely to become a concern.